 But say you have already created a compelling brand.
-Well, the most prominent mistake entrepreneurs make is that they fail to weave this brand identity into the design of their website.
+The most prominent mistake entrepreneurs make is that they fail to weave this brand identity into the design of their website.
 And it’s not just about the colors, images, and pictograms.
 It’s also about the brand’s narrative; it’s the tone of voice and personality and the unique set of values that makes it stand out in the competitive industry.
-From choosing an effective personal domain name that will resonate with the hearts and minds of your audience to compelling, on-brand visuals, you need to pay attention to every little detail.
+From choosing an effective personal domain name that will resonate with your audience’s hearts and minds to compelling, on-brand visuals, you need to pay attention to every little detail.
 Make sure all of these elements are present, and people will start to take notice.

 Cluttering without a website structure

-The next crucial element that many don’t consider until it’s too late (so they have to backtrack and fix everything) is the website’s structure.
-Every site, to deliver a great customer experience and a positive user experience, needs to have a clear and straightforward structure that allows easy navigation and seamless browsing.
-This is especially important for those cumbersome sites that offer numerous product categories because visitors tend to get lost pretty quickly.
+Many don’t consider the next crucial element until it’s too late (so they have to backtrack and fix everything) is the website’s structure.
+To deliver a great customer experience and a positive user experience, every site needs to have a clear and straightforward structure that allows easy navigation and seamless browsing.
+This is especially important for those cumbersome sites that offer numerous product categories because visitors tend to get lost quickly.
 This will drive them into the hands of your competitors.

 Your focus should be to minimize customer effort by making a clear-cut structure such as a “homepage-menus-products.”
-If you have a lot of categories, it’s all the more important to create an XML sitemap to help search engines categorize your website easily and make browsing seamless for your customers.
+If you have many categories, it’s all the more important to create an XML sitemap to help search engines categorize your website easily and make browsing seamless for your customers.